m-zakeri/m-zakeri.github.io/content/pages/resources.md

 ## Disclaimer
-I do not guarantee the absence of scientific mistakes in the above materials and resources, but please let me know if you find any mistakes, copyright violations, and any other issues.
+While I strive for accuracy and precision in the materials and resources provided, I cannot guarantee the absence of scientific inaccuracies or errors.
+Should you identify any mistakes, instances of copyright infringement, or other concerns, I kindly ask that you inform me so that I may address and resolve them promptly.
+Your feedback is invaluable in ensuring the quality and integrity of the content.